wofr06/lesspipe/README.md

  or when the log file colorizer `tspin` was called for log files, a single colon has to be given to the less call as the second argument.
- It can also be achieved by listing such files in a file `.lessignore` in the users home directory.
+ It can also be achieved by listing such files in a file `.lessignore` in the users home directory or `/etc/lessignore`.
+The file in the users home dir has precedence.
 The entries are relative or absolute path names or can contain globbing characters.
 Such a file could look as follows:

 ```